setup-rails/setup-rails/README.md

 [Here is an example app](https://github.com/andyw8/setup-rails-example-app) which uses this workflow.

+## Features

+* Uses the latest releases of `actions/checkout`, `ruby/setup-ruby` and `actions/setup-node`.
+* Will be updated as its dependencies such as `ruby/setup-ruby` are updated (via Dependabot)
+* Caches node and Ruby dependencies.
+* Brakeman option
+* bundler-audit option
+* Doesn't asssume binstubs
+* Skip development gems
+* Uses latest LTS node
+* Hooks for `run-before-test` and `run-before-lint`
+* Supports minitest and RSpec
+* Uses latest Postgres

 ## Current Limitations

 - Assumes postgres, no support for mysql or other databases